All Episodes

 He was Bill Clinton's.

-He's a noted segregationist from Southern Arkansas.
+He's a noted segregationist from southern Arkansas.

-Al Gore Sr., another noted segregationist was not my father.
+Al Gore Sr., another noted segregationist, was not my father.

 He is Al Gore Jr.'s father.

-We have Mrs. Bill Clinton and her supposed joke about the gas station and Joe Biden about how if you're going to be in a Dunkin' Donuts in Delaware, you better learn how to speak with an Indian dialect because that's all at work there anymore.
+And Joe Biden about how if you're going to be in a Dunkin' Donuts in Delaware, you better learn how to speak with an Indian dialect because that's all at work there anymore.

-And of course, the Reverend Sharpton and Jackson have a career full of anti-Semitic comments, and they weren't kidding.
+And of course, the Reverend Sharpton and Jackson have a career full of anti-Semitic comments, and they weren't kidding when they made them, and they get a pass.

-Barack the Magic Negro was on the air before Don Imus.
+By the way, one other thing for you clowns at KOVR 13, Barack the Magic Negro was on the air before Don Imus.

-This is not the post-IMUS era.
+This is not the post-Imus era.

-This song aired long before I bet you didn't know.
+I bet you didn't know.

 Well, I'm sure you didn't know it.